CyVerse-learning-materials/creating-docker-containers-quickstart/step2.rst

 -------------------------------------------------

 After installing Docker, you can verify your installation by running a container from |Docker Hub|.
-Docker Hub is service that allow you to store and share containers.
+Docker Hub is service that allows you to store and share containers.
 When building your own container, you will usually start from a a pre-existing container.
 For example, the |Ubuntu Docker| page on Docker Hub hosts official Ubuntu operating system containers.
 These are minimal installations